 How to do Meditation?

-You can always go for guided meditation, but doing it on your own is simple as well.
+You can always go for guided meditation, but doing it on your own is easy as well.
 Here are the steps that I usually follow while meditating:

 1. Choose a quiet, spacious and comfortable place.
 It’s better if you find a place in the open air.